-We recommend that HEIs have or develop procedures, relevant to their own institutional contexts, by which they can assure themselves that individuals are being given appropriate and achievable work demands against the expectations of their role and the professional discretion they are expected to exercise.
+We recommend that HEIs have or develop procedures, relevant to their own institutional contexts, by which they can assure themselves that individuals are being given achievable work demands against the expectations of their role and the professional discretion they are expected to exercise.

-We expect that HEIs, working with stakeholders including staff representatives, will explore aspects of their cultures and behaviours that may compound the pressures that individuals may be under in their workplaces.
+We expect that HEIs, working with stakeholders including staff representatives, will explore aspects of their cultures and behaviours that may be compounding the pressures that individuals may be under in their workplaces.
+Many institutions already have developed protocols around values and behaviours and, within these, can address issues such as expectations of responses to 'out of hours' communications.